-OIL & LUBRICATION INSTRUCTIONS
+OIL & LUBRICATION INSTRUCTIONS (2 and 3-Rail)

 In order for the engine to perform correctly and quietly, it is important that the chassis be lubricated before operation.
 Lubrication should include all side rods and linkage components and pickup rollers to prevent them from squeaking.
-Use light household oil and follow the lubrication points marked "L" in Fig. 8 and 9 above and below.
+Use light household oil and follow the lubrication points marked "L" in Fig. 9 below.